ValerieShowers/AMI_Day_4/README.md

 <https://drive.google.com/file/d/0B-IVy_B1DDaKWXlqSnh3WHFwd0E/view?usp=sharing&resourcekey=0-qFbMDggMH6SS9AHzu6x6OQ>

-###Youtube Tutorial - this gives a nice overview.
-Just realize that he is NOT using classes, so when he uses root
+### Youtube Tutorial
-as the container, you'll need to use **self**.
+This gives a nice overview.
+Just realize that he is NOT using classes, so when he uses root as the container, you'll need to use **self**.

 <https://youtu.be/ITaDE9LLEDY>